solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 When a task is defined for a plugin, snap will send a `Load()` request to plugin containing:
 - task identifier - unique number maintained by snap
 - JSON-like object with configuration fields
-- list of metrics that user want to gather - we can request only subset of "measurements"
+- list of metrics that user wants to gather - we can request only subset of "measurements"

 When a task is no longer needed snap may send an `Unload()` request.
-As for `Load()` we can provide some custom code which will be executed when the task is finished.
+As for `Load()`, we can provide some custom code which will be executed when the task is finished.

 Let's introduce empty custom implementation of those methods:
 ```go